 Having a good percentage of successful returns is the goal of trading with butterfly spreads.
 This becomes more likely when stocks are trading within a range.
 Fortunately, this tends to be the case, and the scenario is visible on the charts.
 Stocks almost always trade-in ranges.
 Traders need to quantify the range and the time frame.

 As traders begin trading, they often have limited trading funds and need strategies that can grow a small account over time.
 Using butterfly spreads allows traders who want to grow trading accounts (of any size) to capitalize on stock price movement with controlled risk.

-Traders with small accounts generally don’t have the ability to trade expensive tickers such as Amazon, Google, or Tesla.
+Traders with small accounts generally can’t trade expensive tickers like Amazon, Google, or Tesla.
 A typical long call on these tickers can cost thousands of dollars.
 Traders can use the butterfly options spread to enter a trade for very little cash.
 During a volatile market, expensive trades in either direction can be complicated with the added risk.
 These strategies allow traders to find a way to trade at reasonable prices and still have good risk-to-reward even in a directional trade.
 A butterfly spread is an excellent strategy for traders who enjoy trading during consolidation, breakouts, and trending charts.

 Sign Up for the Stacked Profits Mastery

 The Butterfly strategy can be a great method to learn and apply in the market.
 But if you still need a mentor to help you better understand the different types of butterfly strategies, consider signing up for Danielle Shay’s Stacked Profits Mastery Program.
 Join today and gain immediate access to monthly live trading sessions; follow Danielle’s trades in real-time, along with her trade spreadsheet.

 Why trade alone when you can trade with us, only at Simpler Trading!